 Call Rita Barclay on 01403 891 431

 OverviewOriginally a boarding school, Gaveston Hall nestles in the rural west Sussex countryside with easy access to the South Downs National Park.
 However London is only about 1 hour away and Brighton and South Coast are just a 40 min drive.
 Gaveston Hall now provides great value hostel accommodation for up to 100, mostly in the old school dormitories, but also in some private single and twin rooms and 4 chalets.
-Groups of all sizes, parties of friends and families as well as school and clubs are all welcome as are weddings and similar celebrations.
+Couples, families and groups of all sizes including schools, universities and clubs are all welcome.
+This unique building with its magnificent setting lends itself to celebrations, reunions, family gatherings and weddings.
 The two dining halls seat 100 and the self catering kitchen is equipped to cater for big events.
 Half or full board options are also available if you prefer.
 Outside there is plenty to entertain all ages with play areas, a football field, a tennis court, woodland walks and footpaths leading to the Downs Link Bridleway, a huge picnic area, BBQ and campfire site.
 There is also a fishing lake and chickens, goats and horses to feed.
 Outdoor activities can also be provided on site.
 Indoor entertainment includes table tennis and pool tables and a swimming pool (summer months only).
 Dogs welcome.
 BYO bedding or hire.
-Camping is also available This accommodation is featured on our map of South of England and South East England.
+Camping is also available

 Open:All year.
 Daylight hours

-Price per night:From £18pp.
-Small extra charge for bedding hire or BYO
+Price per night:From £25pp.
+Small extra charge for bedding hire or BYO.

 Booking:Ask for booking form by phone or e mail

 Directions:Use the postcode RH13 6RF and your Sat Nav or Google Maps will get you here.

 Public Transport:Nearest train station Horsham, which is on the Southampton to London Victoria line via Gatwick.
 Then taxi to Gaveston Hall.